 I could make a list a mile long but for now, here are my top five things I wish I had put on my wedding registry:

 A Cast Iron Skillet

-This avacado tool is a guacamole game changer and literally the best $10 I’ve ever spent in.my.life.
+Some of my absolute favorite things to use in the kitchen are OXO kitchen utensils!
+Their avocado tool is a guacamole game changer and literally the best $10 I’ve ever spent in.my.life.
 One of my friends was over recently for taco night and she had never heard of an avocado tool.
 I watched her struggle with an avocado for a few minutes before I pointed to the tool laying on the counter nearby.
 She was in awe and you will be too.
-Bonus items: This apple slicer and this mango slicer are also pretty useful!
+Bonus items: Their apple corer and their mango slicer are also great!

 Kitchen-aid Stand mixer & Attachments

 OK, so I know what you’re thinking… “Isn’t that the vintage thing that grandmas use for baking?
 Nice to have, but so not necessary.”
 That’s totally what I thought too, which is why I never registered for one or thought twice about buying one until last year.
 At the risk of sounding like an infomercial, this baby does EVERYTHING.
 The basic kit comes with a dough hook, a flat beater, and a wire whisk.
 These basic tools are great for baking, whipping fresh whipped cream, and the flat beater actually is surprisingly good at shredding chicken for enchiladas.
 The attachments are where things get really good though.
 There are so many great attachments but the ones we love are The grinder attachment (fresh ground beef for burgers and tacos is like no other), The citrus juicer attachment (hello fresh OJ and lemonade-without a sore wrist), and the fresh prep slicer (you can grate a mountain of cheese in record time or whip up a batch of scalloped potatoes easy peasy).
 My wish list for future buys is The ice cream maker, the pasta roller, and the food processor (if my current one ever dies out).